Exhep Enoxaparin 40 Mg | 300 mg

 Mechanism of Action

 Exhep (Enoxaparin) binds to antithrombin III, increasing its activity against Factor Xa.
-This inhibits the conversion of prothrombin to thrombin, preventing fibrin clot formation.
+Morover, This inhibits the conversion of prothrombin to thrombin, preventing fibrin clot formation.
 Compared to standard heparin, it has:

 • Better bioavailability